Australia–United States relations: Opinion polls

-In 2025, a major poll conducted in Australia by the Lowy Institute showed that 80% believed an alliance with the US was important for security.
-A 2025 survey conducted by the Pew Research Center showed that 71% of Australians viewed the US unfavorably, while 29% viewed it favorably.
-The poll found that only 22% of Australians had confidence in the then US President Donald Trump, in contrast to the 77% who had little or no confidence.
-The annual Lowy Institute survey revealed that in 2025 only 36% of Australians believed that the US could act responsibly in the world.
+In June 2025, a survey conducted by the Pew Research Center showed that 71% of Australians viewed the US unfavorably, while 29% viewed it favorably.
+The poll found that only 22% of Australians had confidence in Donald Trump, in contrast to the 77% who had little or no confidence.
+In an annual poll by Australian think tank the Lowy Institute, the United States garnered a 50 degree out of 100 positivity rating from Australians, down from 73 in 2015.
+In the same poll, the institute showed that 80% of Australian citizens believed an alliance with the US was important for security.
+36% of Australians believed that the US could act responsibly in the world.